If you’re going to visit Thailand for the first time, you’ll likely spend at least one day in Bangkok, the eclectic capital city.

 Shop for almost anything and grab breakfast on Khao San Road

 Khao San Road is a short street crammed with restaurants, bars, and shops.
-It’s one of the busiest spots in the city, especially in the evening.
+It’s one of the busiest spots in Bangkok, especially in the evening.

 Luckily, you’ll get to walk the street in the morning before it becomes impossible to navigate.

 Due to the popularity of the street, vendors have flocked to the area, offering tourists a wide range of local goods.
-You can find books, trinkets, and clothing but the real reason to visit early in the day is the food.
+You can find books, trinkets, and clothing but the real reason to visit early during your one day in Bangkok is the food.

 Try Pad Thai.
 It’s a stir-fried rice dish with noodles, often available from at least a few vendors on Khao San Road.
 You could also start your day with a fresh breakfast baguette if you prefer a lighter meal.